Table of contents

 And if it doesn’t sell, eventually the property gets listed on the Internet and you find out about it.

-On the other hand, the team at Metropole were involved in over a quarter of a billion dollars worth of property transactions in the last year alone.
+On the other hand, the team at Metropole were involved in close to a quarter of a billion dollars worth of property transactions in the last year alone.

 Do you think this puts us on the speed dial of most selling agents in the areas where we are active in the Sydney, Brisbane, and Melbourne property markets?